 This isn’t a ‘massive’ issue.
 This is because you are likely going to be firing in short 2-second bursts anyway.
 However, you can look at the continuous spray time to get a feel for how much bear spray is in a can.
 Generally speaking, you will get 7-9 seconds.

 When looking for a bear spray, always read reviews from other people.
-A lot of them will not have had to use their bear spray in a practical sense, but you should get a feel for whether the people liked what the product claimed to offer, and whether they feel there are any drawbacks to it.
+Many of them will not have had to use their bear spray in a practical sense, but you should get a feel for whether the people liked what the product claimed to offer and whether they feel there are any drawbacks to it.

 Does it Come With a Holster?